Corporate marketers, are you ready? I’m going to ask you a difficult question.

 - From Coca Cola’s CMO, Bea Perez, as she kicked off this year’s Nielsen Consumer 360 conference: “We know that eighty-six percent of the growth through 2020 for Coca-Cola’s youth-target market will come from multicultural consumers, especially Hispanic, and focusing on this segment is critical to the company’s future growth.”

 These are the exceptions, however.
-The gap is wide between the multiculturally influenced Gen X, Y & Z markets and the bulk of US corporate retailers who can’t “see” the relevance in educating their game to new consumer market trends.
+The gap is wide between the multiculturally influenced Gen X, Y & Z markets and the bulk of US corporations which do not yet “see” the relevance in educating their game to new consumer market trends.

 In mid-June at the Consumer 360 Conference in Miami, Nielsen’s CEO David Calhoun told 1,400 retailer and CPG executives to spend 65 percent of their time figuring out their Hispanic opportunity because it is no doubt the single biggest source of growth for all companies in the U.S. in the short and long term.